IlhamIbrahimli/Ilham8/README.md

 ## Instruction set
 ### ALU Instructions
+All answers are stored in the first register provided.
+For example: `AND 00 01` would store the result in register a or '00'
 And:

-And is a simple addition function that can add 2 register together using the syntax `AND X Y`, with x and y being the binary identifiers of any register.
+And is a simple bitwise and function that can be performed on 2 registers using the syntax `AND X Y`, with x and y being the binary identifiers of any register.